Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ### Spring unit (Support core)

 - Soft springs — For under 50kg.
-Gentle support, lets your body sink in more.
+1.6mm gauge, 7-turn.
+Gentle support for lighter people.

 ### Latex layers (Comfort layer)

-All three models use the same natural latex.
+All three models use GOLS-certified natural latex.
+The firmness of the latex changes by range:

 Natural latex doesn't dip — we've never seen it fail.
 It lasts 3-4x longer than foam.